 Let me tell you, as tech-obsessed that I am, I’m super tech illiterate when it comes to getting all these things to ride the magic wi-fi rainbow to Asgard.
 But, I found a pretty legit video on how you can do it yourself.
 I’ll post that further down.
 You’re welcome.

-Life is good when you don’t have the stop spooning the dog to turn off your kid’s PS4.
+Life is good when you don’t have to stop spooning the dog to turn off your kid’s PS4.

 I had a delightful call with Josh at 1-866-291-1505.
 He was so nice.
 He set up my activities for me, got my Google Home linked to my Harmony (they’re officially an item, it’s serious).
 One thing that is important to understand is that you need to think of an activity command in its simplest form.
 Like, “Hey Google tell Harmony to turn on my TV” means your TV is on and opens to your smart dashboard input.
 For me, it’s the Smartcast input.